luchob/oauth2-passwordgrant-example/README.md

 # Introduction

-This gradle multiproject demonstrates a very minimalistic REST API, access to which is controlled with OAuth 2.0.
+This gradle multiproject demonstrates a very minimalistic REST API, access to which is controlled with OAuth 2.0 password grant.
+This might be useful in cases in which the client collects the user name and the password of the resource owners.
 The project consists of two independent spring-boot applications which communicate over HTTP:

 * An authorization server - it generates and verifies authentication tokens for users that attempt to access a REST resource.
 The user data is stored in H2 database currently.
 This may be easily adopted to PostgreSQL, MySQL or other relational DB.
 The token storage is in-memory.
 * Resource server - serves REST resources protected by access tokens.

+In the current setup the client may request its token from the authorization server.
+Then it may try to use the token at the resource server.
 The resource server verifies the access tokens received from the clients against the authorization server.
 To get started simply clone the project and read on.

 # Running